Understanding Budgeting & Personal Finance

 - A cheaper monthly insurance premium

 - Using less electricity at home

 - Taking the bus to work instead of driving

 - Spending less on groceries

-If your expenses are still more than your income, you may need to increase the amount you earn by adding a second job or taking on gig work.
+If your expenses are still more than your income, you may need to increase the amount you earn by negotiating a rase, adding a second job, or taking on gig work.